FN 5.7×28mm: Cartridge dimensions

 Americans define the shoulder angle at alpha/2 ≈ 35 degrees.
 The common rifling twist rate for this cartridge is 1:228.6 mm (1:9 in), 8 grooves, Ø lands = 5.53 mm, Ø grooves = 5.62 mm, land width = 1.63 mm and the recommended primer type is small rifle.

 According to the official C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, the 5.7×28mm can handle up to 3450 bar Pmax (the nominal maximum) piezo pressure.
 In C.I.P. regulated countries, every rifle cartridge combination has to be proofed at 125% of this maximum C.I.P. pressure to be certified for sale to consumers, referred to as "PE".
 This means that 5.7×28mm chambered arms in C.I.P. regulated countries are currently (2018) proof tested at 4313 bar PE piezo pressure.

-Despite the relatively high Pmax the bolt thrust of the 5.7×28mm is on a similar level when compared with traditional service sidearm cartridges.
+Despite the relatively high maximum pressure, the bolt thrust of the 5.7×28mm is on a similar level when compared with traditional service sidearm cartridges.